muxinc/mux-player-swift/README.md

 To allow AVPlayer playback of referrer restricted assets set the allow_no_referrer boolean parameter to true when creating a playback restriction.
 Conversely, a playback restriction with allow_no_referrer to false will disallow AVPlayer playback.
 [See here for more](https://docs.mux.com/guides/video/secure-video-playback#using-referer-http-header-for-validation).

 ## Release

+Steps to release a new version of the SDK
+1. Merge any changes directly into `main`.
+2. Update `SemanticVersion.swift` with new version values.
+3. Tag the commit for the release on `main` with the name `vX.Y.Z` where X, Y, and Z are the major, minor, and patch versions of the release respectively.
+4. Create a new GitHub release on `main` for the tag with the tag name as the title and include releases notes in the description.
+5. Update the SDK static documentation by running: `./scripts/create-docc-archive.sh` and `./scripts/post-process-docc-archive.sh`.